collocations.org

 We will discuss this matter later, if time permits.

-(= when the time is right, usually after a long period),
+in the fullness of time (= when the time is right, usually after a long period)

-in good/plenty of time
+in good of time, in plenty of time

 Get to the airport in good time (= plenty of time before the plane leaves).

-I''ll be back in ten minutes'' time.
+I'll be back in ten minutes' time.

-(= taking as long as you want/need),
+in your own good time, in your own time (= taking as long as you want/need)

-a length of time
+most of the time

 Her parents died a long time ago.